Miami Car Accident Property Damage Lawyer

 Leaving the scene of a collision with another vehicle, a pedestrian, or a piece of personal property without identifying oneself to the other party involved is known as a hit and run.
 Under Florida law, drivers who are involved in accidents that cause property damage, whether the damage is to another vehicle or a stationary object, are required to do the following:

 - Stop their vehicles as close to the scene of the collision as possible;

 - Locate the owner or operator of the other vehicle or property and notify him or her of the collision;

 - Give the owner or operator of the other piece of property his or her name, address, and vehicle registration number and if requested, driver’s license; and

 - Furnish his or her driver’s license, registration, name, address, and any other relevant information to law enforcement officers investigating the incident.

 If the owner of the damaged property cannot be easily located, the driver responsible for the collision must leave a conspicuous note somewhere on the property that contains his or her contact information and vehicle registration number for the owner.
 He or she must also contact the nearest law enforcement agency and notify them of the collision.

 If a human being was injured as a result of the collision, the driver responsible must comply with the requirements listed above as well as provide a reasonable level of assistance to the injured party, which may include calling for an ambulance or bringing him or her to the nearest emergency room.

 If you were involved in a collision that resulted in property damage, you can potentially find yourself facing a criminal charge.
-If you find yourself in this situation, work with an experienced criminal defense attorney to defend your case against the charge.
-Contact our team of experienced Miami accident causing property damage attorneys at Ratzan & Faccidomo, LLC today to schedule your initial consultation with us.
+If you find yourself in this situation, work with an experienced criminal defense lawyer to defend your case against the charge.
+Contact our team of experienced Miami property damage lawyers at Ratzan & Faccidomo, LLC today to schedule your initial consultation with us.